Better known as “Mother Nature’s original wheat,” einkorn flour may be tolerable for those who are sensitive to conventional wheat.

 Modern wheat processing involves threshing.
 Threshing is when the the edible part of wheat separates from the indigestible chaff.
 Next, the grain undergoes winnowing.
 Winnowing separates the chaff from the wheat grain.

-Einkorn differs from modern wheat because its grains are smaller and sealed with very tough husks.
+Einkorn differs from modern wheat because, as mentioned, its grains are smaller.
+Also, the grains are sealed with very tough husks.
 Because of this, einkorn harvests are much smaller than modern wheat varieties.
 So, even though einkorn flour is healthier for you than wheat (including whole wheat), it’s not in most foods because the grain yield is much smaller.

 Where is Einkorn grown?